Topps Tiles (LON:TPT) Reaches New 52-Week High at $79.40

-Several equities research analysts recently issued reports on the stock.
-Peel Hunt lifted their price target on shares of Topps Tiles from GBX 75 ($0.98) to GBX 100 ($1.31) and gave the stock a “buy” rating in a research note on Tuesday, May 18th.
-Peel Hunt lifted their price target on shares of Topps Tiles from GBX 75 ($0.98) to GBX 100 ($1.31) and gave the stock a “buy” rating in a research note on Tuesday, May 18th.
-Finally, Liberum Capital reaffirmed a “buy” rating and set a GBX 110 ($1.44) price target on shares of Topps Tiles in a research note on Wednesday, June 30th.
+Several equities research analysts have recently weighed in on the stock.
+Liberum Capital reissued a “buy” rating and issued a GBX 110 ($1.44) target price on shares of Topps Tiles in a research report on Wednesday, June 30th.
+Peel Hunt boosted their target price on shares of Topps Tiles from GBX 75 ($0.98) to GBX 100 ($1.31) and gave the stock a “buy” rating in a research report on Tuesday, May 18th.
+Finally, Peel Hunt boosted their target price on shares of Topps Tiles from GBX 75 ($0.98) to GBX 100 ($1.31) and gave the stock a “buy” rating in a research report on Tuesday, May 18th.

 Topps Tiles Plc engages in the retail and wholesale distribution of ceramic and porcelain tiles, natural stone, and related products for residential and commercial markets in the United Kingdom.
 The company offers bathroom, kitchen, floor, wall, and mosaic tiles, under floor heating products, wet room tools, and hand tools and accessories, as well as fixing and finishing products, including adhesives and primers, grouts, silicone, trims, doorbars, and matting and leveling products.